OmarThinks/gemini-live-audio-project/thinking.md

 - enable two modes, immediate response, or onResponseComplete
 - redo the whole thing of recording audio and sending it
 - remove the server status things ✅
+- create a function called `playPcmText`
+- Create 2 functions
+  - `playPingText`
+  - `playRecordedPCM`
+- these 2 functions use the same `playPcmText`
+- for each one of the 2 play functions, create a button

 # Hey